AsmaA5678/CostumBite/README.md

 # burger
 # Burger Customizer 'CustomBite'
-## Description du Projet
+## Projet description
-CustomBite est un site web permettant aux utilisateurs de personnaliser leur propre burger en utilisant une interface simple.
-Ce projet a été réalisé en utilisant HTML, CSS et JavaScript.
+CustomBite is a website that allows users to customize their own burger using a simple interface.
+This project was implemented using HTML, CSS, and JavaScript.
-## Technologies Utilisées
+##Technologies Used
 - HTML
 - CSS
 - JavaScript